Tapi-Goredema/API-Capital/README.md

   "utc_offset": "+02:00"
 }

+The cities in the API are Paris, Tokyo, London, Dehli

 Browsers by default will only use ports 80 or 443 if no port is specified.
 Since the Flask dev server runs on 5001, http://34.60.216.82 will refuse connection.

 Even if you manually enter http://34.60.216.82:5001/api/time?city=Paris, browsers don’t let you add custom headers via the URL bar, so you’ll get: